biobakery/metawibele/README.md

 	* protein seqeuences for non-redudant gene catalogs, e.g. [demo_genecatalogs.centroid.faa](https://github.com/biobakery/metawibele/examples/input/demo_genecatalogs.centroid.faa)
 	* reads counts table for non-redudant gene catalogs, e.g. [demo\_genecatalogs_counts.all.tsv](https://github.com/biobakery/metawibele/examples/input/demo_genecatalogs_counts.all.tsv)
 	* metadata file, e.g. [demo\_mgx_metadata.tsv](https://github.com/biobakery/metawibele/examples/input/demo_mgx_metadata.tsv)
-	* all the above information can be specified in the `metawibele.cfg` file.
+	* all the above input files and output folders can be specified in the `metawibele.cfg` file.

 * ##### MetaWIBELE-characterize workflow
-	`$ metawibele characterize --input $INPUT --output $OUTPUT`
+	`$ metawibele characterize`
 	* Make sure the global configuration file `metawibele.cfg` is in your working directory.
-	* In the command replaces $INPUT with the path to the folder containing your gene catalog input files and $OUTPUT with the path to the folder to write output files.
+	* In the command replaces $INPUT with the path to the folder containing your gene catalog input files and `$OUTPUT_DIR` with the path to the folder to write output files specified by the `metawibele.cfg` file.
 See the section on parallelization options to optimize the workflow run based on your computing resources.
 	* The workflow runs with the default settings to run all modules.
 These settings will work for most data sets.
 However, if you need to customize your workflow settings for the preprocessing workflow to determine the optimum setting.
 You can specify which modules you want to run in your own configuration file.
 	* For example, `--characterization-config $myconfig_file` will modify the default settings when running the characterization modules.

 * ##### Demo run of MetaWIBELE-characterize

-	`$ metawibele characterize --input examples/input/ --output $OUTPUT_DIR`
+	`$ metawibele characterize --local-jobs 2`

 * ##### Output files of MetaWIBELE-characterize
 	**1. Annotation file**